Niacin - Powerwirkstoff für Körper- und Hautzellen

 What it can do:

 Coenzymes, which influence all reactions in all body cells, contain niacin as an important component.
-For metabolism, niacin is involved in energy metabolism and in the synthesis and breakdown of carbohydrates, amino acids and fatty acids.
-Niacin is required so that the cells in our body can divide and send signals for the rest of the (skin/immune/cell) metabolism.
+Niacin is involved in energy metabolism and the synthesis and breakdown of carbohydrates, amino acids, and fatty acids.
+Niacin is needed for our body's cells to divide and send signals for the rest of our (skin/immune/cellular) metabolism.

-Niacinamide strengthens the skin barrier through its contribution to the synthesis of lipids and ceramides, which are essential for the barrier function of the skin.
+Niacinamide strengthens the skin barrier through its contribution to the synthesis of lipids and ceramides, which are essential for the skin's barrier function.
 It regenerates and moisturizes the skin.

-In another randomized, placebo-controlled split-face study from 2008, a significant improvement in skin condition was found in 64% of subjects after application of a product with 4% niacinamide, with a significant difference compared to the control group.
-The degree of wrinkles in the tested area was reduced significantly more than before application.
+In another randomized, placebo-controlled split-face study from 2008, a significant improvement in the skin condition was observed in 64% of the subjects after using a product containing 4% niacinamide, with a significant difference compared to the control group.
+The degree of wrinkles in the tested area was reduced significantly more than before use.

-According to a medical report from 2011, which refers to various studies, niacinamide has anti-inflammatory properties and is able to reduce the transmission of melanosomes.
-It also causes a regression of pigmentation, inflammatory infiltrate and solar elastosis.
-Elastosis refers to changes in areas of the skin due to increased exposure to the sun.
-Typical characteristics are pronounced wrinkles and a visually rough skin texture.
-The face, neck and back of the hands are particularly affected.
-Elastosis occurs more frequently with increasing age and can also be referred to as actinic, solar or senile elastosis.
+According to a 2011 medical report based on various studies, niacinamide has anti-inflammatory properties and is capable of reducing the transmission of melanosomes.
+It also causes a reduction in pigmentation, inflammatory infiltration, and solar elastosis.
+Elastosis refers to changes in skin areas due to increased sun exposure.
+Typical symptoms are pronounced wrinkles and a coarse-looking skin texture.
+It primarily affects the face, neck, and back of the hands.
+Elastosis occurs more frequently with age and can also be referred to as actinic, solar, or senile elastosis.

-In Japan and the USA, separate clinical double-blind and placebo-controlled studies were conducted with Japanese and Caucasian participants to investigate the effect of 2% niacinamide in different ethnic groups.
-The result of the studies was that the sebum excretion rate or occasional sebum levels could be significantly reduced after several weeks of application of (only) 2% niacinamide.
+Separate double-blind, placebo-controlled clinical trials were conducted in Japan and the USA with Japanese and Caucasian participants to investigate the effects of 2% niacinamide in different ethnic groups.
+The results of the studies were that the rate of sebum excretion, or occasional sebum levels, could be significantly reduced after several weeks of use of (only) 2% niacinamide.

-In the case of nicotinamide, as a building block of nicotinamide adenine dinucleotide, a skin cancer-preventive effect can also be derived, which has already been demonstrated in two phase 2 studies (J Invest Dermatol 2012; 132: 1497-50).
+Nicotinamide, as a component of nicotinamide adenine dinucleotide, also has a skin cancer preventive effect, which has already been demonstrated in two phase 2 studies (J Invest Dermatol 2012; 132: 1497-50).

 Niacin Niacinamide Cosmetics Anti-Aging Hyperpigmentation Melasma

 This is just a small excerpt from all the worldwide studies on the impressive effects of niacin on the skin.
-So we can state that externally applied niacin has the ability to
+We can therefore conclude that externally applied niacin has the ability

-• alleviate skin damage caused by sun exposure
+• To relieve skin damage caused by sun exposure

-• reduce melasma or hyperpigmentation of the skin
+• To reduce melasma or hyperpigmentation of the skin

-• regulate or reduce the sebum production of the skin
+• to regulate or reduce the skin’s sebum/talc production

-And because we love niacin as much as many of you do, we are happy about every product that contains this ingredient.
-Below you will find some of our niacin-containing products:
+And because we love niacin as much as many of you do, we're happy about every product that contains this ingredient.
+Below you'll find a few of our niacin-containing products:

 Sources: